Ezequiel92/julia_apps/README.md

 🤖 `MNISTNet.jl`: Julia implementation of the simple neural network of [Neural Network From Scratch](https://github.com/Bot-Academy/NeuralNetworkFromScratch), with some modifications and additions.

 📚 `WishlistScrapper.jl`: A Web scrapper for any [Book Depository](https://www.bookdepository.com) public wishlist.
 It saves the data as a JSON file.
-I could only find two similar projects in GitHub, one in Python2 and the other in Javascript, both were unmaintained, and obviously, neither worked.
-So, I made my own.

 ## Output